 - 1. Interviewing and examining patients in the outpatient clinic setting - 2.
-Participation in clinical inpatient consultations - 3.
+Participation in clinical inpatient consultations and procedures. - 3.
 Attendance at conferences and tumor boards

-First day reporting instructions: Report to the secretary at CC A-1115 (Cancer Center) to receive instructions to the elective and schedule of departmental activities.
+First day reporting instructions-VERY IMPORTANT: Report to the division assistant, Jennifer Ahmad, located at CC A-1115 (Cancer Center) to receive instructions to the elective and schedule of departmental activities and then meet Elective Director.